chinthakaak/soap-request-builder/README.md

     5. junit - tested version is 4.9b2
     6. soapui - tested version 5.0.0

-2. Pull the master branch of the soap-ui-builder software from github to a local folder
+2. Pull the master branch of the soap-request-builder software from github to a local folder

    `cd /home/srbuser/soap-request-builder/`